 Digital Communication Innovation Square Scheme and AI

 The Authority recommends that the DoT use the “Digital Communication Innovation Square” scheme to help startups and organizations run AI/ML events, like challenge and bounty programmes, to present their ideas, work with stakeholders, and improve their solutions/products.
 Additionally, the DoT has been advised to use the Inter-Ministerial Working Group to coordinate projects related to other sectoral ministries and departments.
+Surprisingly, that kind of experience can be borrowed from the online casinos sphere, where architecture is complex and developments has a long history (examples).

 About the Authors: